xiyanafiguera/Principles_of_DL_Fall_2022/README.md

 # Principles of Deep learning (Fall, 2022)

-My solutions to the assignments of the course --> Final grade of course A+
+My solutions to the assignments of the course: Final grade A+